 Not having a dedicated space for everything is the perfect recipe for crap accumulation.

-It’s all too easy to plop things down wherever you can find space.
+It’s all too easy to plop things down wherever you can find some space.

-But did you know not having a home for everything can also cost you money?
+Not having a home for everything can even cost you money.

-Even worse, you add even more stuff to your collection of clutter.
+This means you'll add even more stuff to your clutter collection.